Research Interests

 Lee Spitler (left) and Alister Graham (right) report on the existence of massive black holes in dense star clusters.

-• Member of the LSST Galaxies SC
+• Member of the LSST Galaxies and AGN collaborations.

 • Principal Investigator, Australian Research Council (ARC) Discovery Project (DP): "From bulges to galaxies: galaxy evolution revealed" (2017-2020)